smilest-soul/Cognizance/Task 6/Readme.md

 * We never use any Chemicals.

-* We never sell any of our products to sellers, we sell directly to our Customers.
+* We never sell any of our products to any distributors, we sell directly to our Customers.